Omni Calculator logo

 4. Our normal distribution calculator will display two values: the probability of a person being taller than 185 cm (P(x>X)P(x > X)) and shorter than 185 cm (P(x<X)P(x < X)).
 In this case, the former is equal to 17.62% and the latter to 82.38%.

-5. You can also open the calculator's advanced mode to calculate the probability of a variable xx being in a particular range (from X to X₂).
-For example, the likelihood of height of an adult American man being between 185 and 190 cm is equal to 9.98%.
+5. You can also open the "Range probability" section of the calculator to calculate the probability of a variable xx being in a particular range (from X to X₂).
+For example, the likelihood of the height of an adult American man being between 185 and 190 cm is equal to 9.98%.

 The amazing properties of the bell curve probability distribution